 JBL 305P MkII

 Offers a broad sweet spot with a satisfying low end.
 Crisp tuning options and fantastic build quality.

-When you step up into the 5-inch range of speakers there are some exciting choices available.
+When you step up into the 5-inch range of speakers, some exciting choices are available.
 Let’s check out each option in more detail.

 Yamaha HS5 Review